wbchristerson/database/README.md

   <img src="img/database-home.png" alt="Menu Page">
 </p>

+### Overview

+This project is a small-scale database built using Python and the graphical user interface package Tkinter.
+The database is meant to store solutions to challenging mathematical puzzles and problems drawn from various sources, including mathematical olympiads; however, it can easily be adapted to store other information.
+This seemed like a valuable tool to have for reference and was inspired by [this](https://artofproblemsolving.com/community/c5h1559064p9530694) post on the website Art of Problem Solving.

 ### Running The Application
 You will need to have Python installed on your computer.
 If you do not have it installed, you can download it for free.
 For details see [this](https://www.python.org/downloads/ "Python Foundation Software Download Page") page.
 For reference, this project was created using Python version 3.1.